Home Page Image

 FULL TIME APPOINTMENTS

-Visiting Scholar, Teachers College, Columbia University , (Fall 2007) Visiting Assistant Professor of Government, Colby College, Waterville, ME (2004-2005)
+Visiting Scholar, Teachers College, Columbia University, New York, NY , (Fall 2007) Visiting Assistant Professor of Government, Colby College, Waterville, ME (2004-2005)

 Postdoctoral Fellow and Lecturer, Brown University, Taubman Center for Public Policy &